86 billion dollars.

 Best for : Posture related low back muscle pain, Herniated disc, pinched nerve, DDD

 Slouching is a hard-to-kill habit.
-Most of us have been slouching our way to graduation, and since old habits die hard, we keep slouching at work, at home and for decades – Until our back and neck have their revenge.
+Most of us have been slouching our way to graduation, and since old habits die hard, we keep slouching at work, at home, and for decades – until our back and neck have their revenge.

 Lumbar back braces can stabilize your spine and prevent further injuries in your lower back.

-[yellowbox]A back brace is a life saver for people who can’t just stop all activities and rest until their lower back pain is recovered.[/yellowbox]This simple, low-cost device can allow you to keep working, whether your work involves prolonged standing, lifting heavy things (very carefully though), driving or just hunching over your desk for 8 hours a day.
+This simple, low-cost device can allow you to keep working, whether your work involves prolonged standing, lifting heavy things (very carefully though), driving, or just hunching over your desk for 8 hours a day.

 Note: Never use a lumbar back brace for more than a few hours a day because it can contribute to muscle weakening and atrophy.

-Using the back brace means less work for your core muscles and eventually this lack of muscle movement can make them weaker.
+Using the back brace means less work for your core muscles and eventually, this lack of muscle movement can make them weaker.

 When you tighten the first set of velcro straps, it feels good, but when you tighten the second set over that, the resulting compression and support relieve those twinges of backache right away.